-‘Graphic 1’ was an hybrid hardware-software graphic input system for digital synthesis that allowed note values to be written on a CRT computer monitor – although very basic by current standards, ‘Graphic 1’ was the precursor to most computer based graphic composition environments such as Cubase, Logic Pro, Ableton Live and so-on.
+‘Graphic 1’ was an hybrid hardware-software graphic input system for digital synthesis that allowed note values to be written on a CRT computer monitor – although very basic by current standards, ‘Graphic 1’ was the precursor to most computer based graphic composition environments such as Cubase, Logic Pro, Ableton Live and others.

-‘Graphic 1’ was developed by William Ninke (plus Carl Christensen and Henry S. McDonald) at Bell labs for use by Max Mathews as a graphical front-end for MUSIC IV synthesis software to circumvent the lengthy and tedious process of adding numeric note values to the MUSIC program.
+Graphic 1 was developed by William Ninke (plus Carl Christensen and Henry S. McDonald) at Bell labs for use by Max Mathews as a graphical front-end for MUSIC IV synthesis software to circumvent the lengthy and tedious process of adding numeric note values to the MUSIC program.
+1 Interview with Max Mathews, Curtis Roads and Max Mathews.
+Computer Music Journal, The MIT Press, Vol. 4, No. 4 (Winter, 1980), 15-22.

-” The Graphic 1 allows a person to insert pictures and graphs directly into a computer memory by the very act of drawing these objects…Moreover the power of the computer is available to modify, erase, duplicate and remember these drawings”
+” The Graphic 1 allows a person to insert pictures and graphs directly into a computer memory by the very act of drawing these objects…Moreover the power of the computer is available to modify, erase, duplicate and remember these drawings” 2 Thom Holmes, (2020), Electronic and Experimental Music Technology, Music, and Culture, Routledge, 275.

 Graphic 2/ GRIN 2 was later developed in 1976 as a commercial design package based on a faster PDP2 computer and was sold by Bell and DEC as a computer-aided design system for creating circuit designs and logic schematic drawings.

-‘Interview with Max Mathews’ C. Roads and Max Mathews.
-Computer Music Journal, Vol. 4, No. 4 (Winter, 1980), pp. 15-22.
-The MIT Press
+Interview with Max Mathews, Curtis Roads and Max Mathews.
+Computer Music Journal, The MIT Press, Vol. 4, No. 4 (Winter, 1980), 15-22.

-Electronic and Experimental Music: Technology, Music, and Culture.
-Thom Holmes
+Thom Holmes, (2020), Electronic and Experimental Music Technology, Music, and Culture, Routledge, 275.

 http://www.musicainformatica.it/